aliciacordova/Project_Group/README.md

 Our presentation can be found here Google Slide Presentation https://docs.google.com/presentation/d/17QrwkucoQluYAyOd0sKMI5KkpIkx8blE9acwNgYu1Bc/edit#slide=id.p

 ### ✓ Dashboard

-The link to the dashboard repository is Link Dashboard Repo.

-DASHBOARD BLUEPRINT

 Thus far, we have obtained the information we need to present in a dashboard.
 We built a successful machine learning model that can predict the type of CryptoPunks, as well as predict whether it has glasses or not.
 Now we need to visualize the prediction data for each CryptoPunk.